nidhish-nayak/GraphQL-clothing-v2/README.md

 ## Installation 💻

-To run the Fabric Clothing App locally, follow these steps:
+To run the CRWN-Clothing V2 GraphQL locally, follow these steps:

 1. Clone the repository: